-Not only will you meet someone who matches your “ideal” partner at places they hang out; you’re likely to be more attractive to such a person if you enjoy similar activities.
-If you want to date someone who helps homeless people; stays fit and healthy; or who is emotionally stable and loving, that person would likely want a partner like that too!
+Not only will you meet someone who matches your “ideal” partner at places they like hanging out; you’re likely to be more attractive to such a person if you enjoy similar activities.
+If you want to date someone who helps homeless people; stays fit and healthy; or who is emotionally stable and loving, that person would likely want that kind of partner too!

 We all have three to five top things in our lives that we prioritize with our time, energy and other resources — whether that’s our family, friends, partner, health and wellness, personal development, career, a hobby, a cause, a business, financial security, travel, personal freedom or stability.

 The great thing is: personal development can boost your self-esteem – as well as helping you meet people.
 None of us are “fixed” where we are .
 With a growth mindset, we can take up a new hobby, meet new people or behave in ways we admire in others, at any stage in life.

-As I mentioned, taking myself on “dates” (like going to exhibitions or restaurants I would have gone to with a boyfriend) and acts of self-care (like buying flowers, getting a massage or meditating) helped me realize I didn’t need a partner to do nice things, and built up my self-love.
-It sets us on a much stronger foundation when the cup of our own self love is already full.
-The overflow can go to others, rather than looking for someone else to fill us up from empty.
+As I mentioned before, taking myself on “dates” (like going to exhibitions or restaurants I would have gone to with a boyfriend); and acts of self-care (like buying flowers, getting a massage or meditating) helped me realize I didn’t need a partner to do nice things, and built up my self-love.
+It sets us on a much stronger relationship foundation when the cup of our own self love is already full.
+Then, the overflow can go to others, rather than looking for someone else to fill us up from empty.
 It boosted the standard for how I wanted to be treated in a relationship, as my base for looking after myself was stronger.